PSA Certified

 Platform Security Architecture (PSA) Certified is a security certification scheme for Internet of Things (IoT) hardware, software and devices.
 It was created by Arm Holdings, Brightsight, CAICT, Prove & Run, Riscure, TrustCB and UL as part of a global partnership.

-Arm Holdings first brought forward the PSA specifications in 2017 to outline common standards for IoT security with PSA Certified assurance scheme launching two years later in 2019.
+Arm Holdings first brought forward the PSA specifications in 2017 to outline common standards for IoT security.
+The PSA Certified assurance scheme launched two years later in 2019.

-Governance of PSA Certified was transferred from Arm and other founding partners to GlobalPlatform in September 2025.
+Governance of the PSA Certified scheme was transferred from Arm and other founding partners to GlobalPlatform in September 2025.

 History

 In 2017, Arm Holdings created Platform Security Architecture (PSA), a standard for IoT security.
-The standard builds trust between Internet of Things services and devices.
 It was built to include an array of specifications such as threat models, security analyses, hardware and firmware architecture specifications, and an open-source firmware reference implementation.
 It aimed to become an industry-wide security component, with built-in security functions for both software and device manufacturers.

 PSA has since evolved to become PSA Certified, a four-stage framework which can be used by IoT designers for security practices.
-The framework included different levels of trust, with each level contains a different level of assessment, with progressively increasing security assurances.

 In 2018, the first IoT threat models and PSA documents were published.

 The certification of PSA Certified launched at Embedded World in 2019, where Level 1 Certification was presented to chip vendors.
 A draft of Level 2 protection was presented at the same time.

 Six of the seven founding stakeholders created the PSA Certified specifications, which are now make up the PSA Joint Stakeholders Agreement.
 The stakeholders are Arm Holdings, Brightsight, CAICT, Prove & Run, Riscure and UL.
 TrustCB became the seventh PSA Certified JSA member, acting as an independent Certification Body for the scheme.
 Out of the six other founding members, four are security test laboratories, which includes Brightsight, CAICT, Riscure and UL.

 The first PSA Certified Level 2 certificates were issued to chip vendors in February 2020.

-The first PSA Certified Level 3 certificate was issue in March 2021.
+The first PSA Certified Level 3 certificate was issued in March 2021.

 Certification

 The PSA Joint Stakeholders Agreement outlines how members can create a worldwide standard for IoT security that enables the electronic industry to have an easy to understand security scheme.
 The security certification scheme documents enable a security-by-design approach to a diverse set of IoT products.
 The scheme starts with a security assessment of the chip and its Root of Trust (RoT) and then builds outwards to the system software and device application code.
 PSA Certified specifications are implementation and architecture agnostic so can be applied to any chip, software or device.

 PSA Certified aims to removes industry fragmentation for IoT product manufacturers and developers in a number of ways.
-The world's leading IoT chip vendors are delivering system-on-chips built with a PSA Root of Trust (PSA-RoT) providing a new widely available security component with built-in security functions that software platforms and original device manufacturers (OEMs) can make use of.
+The world's leading IoT chip vendors are delivering system-on-chips built with a PSA Root of Trust (PSA-RoT) providing a new security system with built-in security functions that software platforms and original device manufacturers (OEMs) can make use of.